 Think about where your biggest time sucks are and go directly at them.

-For me, it was Facebook on my phone.
-I was spending way too much time scrolling Facebook mindlessly and it just wasn’t necessary.
-This isn’t anything against Facebook, I still enjoy it and use it for my business, but I wasn’t being intentional about it.
+For me, it was Instagram on my phone.
+I was spending way too much time scrolling Instagram mindlessly and it just wasn’t necessary.
+This isn’t anything against IG, I still enjoy it and use it for my business, but I wasn’t being intentional about it.

-When I deleted the Facebook app from my phone it felt weird at first, but then it felt great!
+I tried deleting it from my phone and realized that wouldn’t work for my business.
+But moving it from the prime real estate at the bottom of my screen felt great!
 In its place, I put the LinkedIn app so that if I did quickly click on that spot, it brought me to something that helped me eat healthier and be more mindful.

 Time saved: 1 hour a week (at least!)